zahoor81/zahoor81.github.io/README.md

 - Introduction to Public Speaking
 Coursera (2021)
+- Introduction to Psychology
+Yale (Jul 2020)
+- Cracking the Creativity Code: Discovering Ideas Technion Isreal Institue of Technology (Sep 2020)
+- Renewable Energy and Green building Entrepreneurship
+- Creative Thinking: Techniques and Tools for Success Imperial College London (Apr 2022)
+- Mindshift: Break through Obstacles to Learning and and Discover Your Hidden Potential McMaster University (May 2022)
 - Excel Skills for Business Essentials
 Coursera (2021)
+- Introduction to HTML5
+University of Michigan (May 2022)
+- English Composition 1
+Duke University (Apr 2022)
 - Wordpress Specilization
 Digiskills, Pakistan (Sep 2020)
+- Use Wordpress to create a Blog for your Business Coursera Project Network (May 2021)

 ## Volunteering
 - Seventick: Empowering People via Technology (July 2021 - Present)